Uncountably many enumerations of well-quasi-ordered permutation classes: Rightward-Yearning Pin Sequences

+that is, replacing occurrences of~$0$ by $\d\rd$ and occurrences of~$1$ by $\u\ru$.
+We are frequently interested only in the image of $\rho$ and factors of those words, and so we define the language

 It remains to explain how to start a pin sequence.
-In the present work, we start every pin sequence with a point called an \emph{origin} and labelled by $p_0$. \emph{Importantly, we do not consider the origin $p_0$ to be part of the resulting rightward-yearning pin sequence.}
+In the present work, we start every pin sequence with a point called an \emph{origin} and labelled by~$p_0$. \emph{Importantly, we do not consider the origin~$p_0$ to be part of the resulting rightward-yearning pin sequence.}

-For the first real pin, $p_1$, if it has encoding $\u$ or $\ru$, then $p_1$ appears above and to the right of $p_0$.
-Analogously, if $p_1$ has encoding $\d$ or $\rd$, then it is placed below and to the right of $p_0$.
-In either case, the second pin $p_2$ slices the rectangular hull of $(p_0,p_1)$ in the direction indicated by its encoding.
+For the first real pin,~$p_1$, if it has encoding $\u$ or $\ru$, then~$p_1$ appears above and to the right of~$p_0$.
+Analogously, if~$p_1$ has encoding $\d$ or $\rd$, then it is placed below and to the right of~$p_0$.
+In either case, the second pin~$p_2$ slices the rectangular hull of $(p_0,p_1)$ in the direction indicated by its encoding.

-As our pin sequences progress only to the right, this origin $p_0$ lies to the left of all other pins of the pin sequence, and will lie below all pins whose encoding is $\mathsf{u}$ or $\mathsf{r_u}$, and above all pins whose encoding is $\mathsf{d}$ or $\mathsf{r_d}$.
-In this way, the origin partitions each of the entries of the pin sequence into two groups: those above and below the $x$-axis.
-This means that our pin sequences could be considered a very simple type of \emph{grid pin sequence} (as first considered by Brignall~\cite{brignall:grid-classes-an:}), but we do not adopt this viewpoint.
+As our pin sequences progress only to the right, this origin~$p_0$ lies to the left of all other pins of the pin sequence, and will lie below all pins whose encoding is $\mathsf{u}$ or $\mathsf{r_u}$, and above all pins whose encoding is $\mathsf{d}$ or $\mathsf{r_d}$.
+In this way, the origin partitions each of the entries of the pin sequence into two halves, and our pin sequences could be considered a simple type of \emph{grid pin sequence} (as first considered by Brignall~\cite{brignall:grid-classes-an:}), but we do not adopt this viewpoint.